Case studyConnected mobility

 Exploring the best journey we can deliver

-We developed a cohesive picture of how the app would look like.
+We developed a cohesive picture of what the app would look like.

 Lo-fi wires to test without bias